-Susac Syndrome: Guide to Symptoms and Solutions
+Susac Syndrome: Symptoms and Treatment

 Susac Syndrome is a rare, autoimmune disorder characterized by a triad of symptoms: encephalopathy, branch retinal artery occlusions, and hearing loss.
 First described by Dr. John Susac in 1979, this syndrome primarily affects young women between the ages of 20 and 40, although it can occur in men and older adults as well.